It’s road trip season! Here’s how to save on everything from snacks to gas.

 If a proper sit-down meal (of the fast-casual roadside ilk) is more your speed, you can buy discounted digital gift cards for restaurants via an app like GiftCardGranny.
 If you pay the check from your phone, you can sometimes save more than 20%.
 If you’re traveling with kids, keep their spending in control by giving everyone a reasonable limit.
 This will prevent them from running up your bill by ordering every dessert on the menu (hello, whoopee pies!).

-Lots of road trippers use the community-powered Waze app for directions and traffic updates.
-But did you know that Waze also crowd-sources gas prices?
+Okay, let’s address the elephant in the back seat: gas prices.
+(Fingers crossed that they’ve fallen a bit when you read this.)
+You probably let your phone play navigator for you, but did you know that Google Maps and Waze also give gas prices for the road ahead?
 Search for stations before your tank gets too low so you have time to pick the cheapest pumps.
-The Google Maps app will also show you gas prices for most stations right on the map.
 If you prefer to use a different app or your own GPS device, try the GasBuddy app to find the lowest price per gallon.
 Bonus: GasBuddy’s loyalty program lets you save on every gallon you purchase through the app.

 - Get an inexpensive tune-up before you go.

 - Avoid using cruise control on hills.

 - Keep each of your tires filled to the manufacturer-recommended pressure.

 - Go electric!
 (Gas prices?
 What gas prices?)

 On a long road trip, these steps can save you a lot of money.